Webhook Integration

 Test the Endpoint

-Locate the "Test Endpoint" button and click it to send a test lead to your webhook URL.
+Locate the "Send test" button and click it to send a test lead to your webhook URL.
 You'll receive feedback on whether the test was successful.

 View Notification History